“How many fear the dark only

-The scar he had on his left eye glowed the brightest red and seemed to cut deeper than the other red cracks of his flesh.
+The scar he had on his left eye glowed the brightest red and cut deeper than the other red cracks of his flesh.
 Strapped to his right side he carried a sword, and in his right hand a long spear.
 His long feathery black hair blended in with the darkness of the forest.
-He wore a battered Spartan styled armour without a helmet or a shield.
+He wore a battered Spartan styled armor without a helmet or a shield.
 His tattered maroon cape draped his shoulders.
-His body alone seemed like stone as if the charred skin was protection enough.
+His body alone seemed like a stone as if the charred skin was protection enough.

 Tarnink stepped from behind Ayana and stood next to her.
 Ayana’s heart raced as she stared into the dead man before her.
 She knew now that the atrocity she was gazing upon was Arajuan.
 He was no longer the mythical creature of her childhood.
 She tried hard to hide her fear.
 She swallowed and searched deep within for courage.

 Arajuan stepped toward them.
 His soldiers stood still with blank twisted stares.
 The creatures of his army looked demented.
 Some appeared to be orcs and others zombies or skeletons.
 His march toward them was stiff and precise but Ayana sensed his focus was on her.
 She raised her bow as he stopped in front of her, her body stiffened.
 She tried to get her hands to shoot but she couldn’t.
 Her breath quickened, and her stomach turned.
 His scent was so familiar, it comforted her even.

 “Step aside you filthy elves,” Arajuan snarled.

 He broke the tip of her arrow off with his left hand; he held the broken arrow piece to his eye and grimaced.